lachy-berry/ev-net-impact/sql_queries/README.md

 ### ev-net-impact/sql_queries

-This folder contains the results of SQL queries used to visualise data for the ev-net-iCancel changesmpact project.
+This folder contains the results of SQL queries used to visualise data for the ev-net-impact project.

 Each query corresponds to a Tableau Online visualisation and is described below.